 There are a few other physical characteristics of man that may just be mentioned as offering similar difficulties, though I do not attach the same importance to them as to those I have already dwelt on.
 The specialisation and perfection of the hands and feet of man seems difficult to account for.
-Throughout the whole of the quadrumana the foot is prehensile, and a very rigid selection must therefore have been needed to bring about that arrangement of the bones and muscles which has converted the thumb into a great toe, so completely, that the power of opposability is totally lost in every race, whatever some travellers may vaguely assert to the contrary.
-It is difficult to see why the prehensile power should have been taken away.
-It must certainly have been useful in climbing, and the case of the baboons shows that it is quite compatible with terrestrial locomotion.
-It may not be compatible with perfectly easy erect locomotion ; but, then, how can we conceive that early man, as an animal, gained anything by purely erect locomotion?
-Again, the hand of man contains latent capacities and powers which are unused by savages, and must have been even less used by palaeolithic man and his still ruder predecessors.
+Throughout the whole of the quadrumana the foot is prehensile, and a very rigid selection must therefore have been needed to bring about that arrangement of the bones and muscles which has converted the thumb into a great toe, so completely, that the power of opposability is totally lost in every race, whatever some travellers may vaguely assert to It is difficult to see why the prehensile power the contrary. should have been taken away.
+It must certainly have been useful in climbing, and the case of the bahoons shows that it is quite compatible with terrestrial locomotion.
+It may not be compatible with perfectly easy erect locomotion; but, then, how can we conceive that early man, as an animal, gained anything by purely erect locomotion?
+Again, the hand of man contains latent capacities and powers which are unused by savages, and must have been even less used by palæolithic man and his still ruder predecessors.
 It has all the appearance of an organ prepared for the use of civilised man, and one which was required to render civilisation possible.
 Apes make little use of their separate fingers and opposable thumbs.
 They grasp objects rudely and clumsily, and look as if a much less specialised extremity would have served their purpose as well.
 I do not lay much stress on this, but, if it be proved that some intelligent power has guided or determined the development of man, then we may see indications of that power in facts which, by themselves, would not serve to prove its existence.

 The Voice of Man.-The same remark will apply to another peculiarly human character, the wonderful power, range, flexibility, and sweetness of the musical sounds producible by the human larynx, especially in the female sex.
 The habits of savages give no indication of how this faculty could have been developed by natural selection, because it is never required or used by them.
-The singing of savages is a more or less monotonous howling, and the females seldom sing at all.
-Savages certainly never choose their wives for fine voices. but for rude health, and strength, and physical beauty.
+The singing of savages is a more or less monotonous howling, and the females seldom sing at Savages certainly never choose their wives for fine voices. but for rude health, and strength, and physical beauty.
 Sexual selection could not therefore have developed this wonderful power, which only comes into play among civilised people.
 It seems as if the organ had been prepared in anticipation of the future progress of man, since it contains latent capacities which are useless to him in his earlier condition.
-The delicate correlations of structure that give it such marvellous powers could not therefore have been acquired by means of natural selection seem that such feelings as those of abstract justice and benevolence could never have been so acquired, because they are incompatible with the law of the strongest, which is the essence of natural selection.
-But this is, I think, an erroneous view, because we must look, not to individuals, but to societies; and justice and benevolence exercised towards members of the same tribe would certainly tend to strengthen that tribe and give it a superiority over another in which the right of the strongest prevailed, and where, consequently, the weak and the sickly were left to perish, and the few strong ruthlessly destroyed the many who were weaker.
+The delicate correlations of structure that give it such marvellous powers could not therefore have been acquired by means of natural selection.